SiggeMcKvack/zelda3/docs/launcher.md

 When you run the launcher for the first time:

-1. The launcher checks for `zelda3.ini` in the current directory
+1. The launcher checks for `zelda3.ini` in its executable directory
 2. If not found, it creates a new config file with default settings
-3. You'll see: `✓ Created default config at ./zelda3.ini`
+3. You'll see: `✓ Created default config at <path>/zelda3.ini`
 4. The launcher window opens with all default values loaded
 5. Adjust any settings you want, then click "Save & Launch" to start the game